 Ottawa Roof Shingle Installation and Repair

 With a life span that varies according to the level of quality, an asphalt shingle roof offers an excellent barrier against moisture.
-This type of roofing is still the most commonly used, it is easy to install and available in several colors.
+This type of roofing is still the most commonly used, it is easy to install and available in several colours.

 Be aware that there is a classification for asphalt shingles.
 The classification of the shingle has a direct link between its thickness and the price.
 There are four major classes which lie between A and D. The first two classes (A and B) differ from the two lower classes.
 Class shingles are higher than double price of Class C and D shingles.